School Science Lessons

 Austromyrtus dulcis, Tucker Bush

-Grey mangrove, (Avicennia marina), grey mangrove, in intertidal zones on soft muds to sandy soils, up to 25 m high, large trunk with light grey finely fissured bark and a spreading leafy crown, oval pointed leaves and arranged opposite on the stems, small yellow flowers, many spongy pencil-like pneumatophores from the base of the trunk pale green flattened fruits, seeds germinate while attached to the tree, can withstand short periods of inundation by freshwater or hypersaline water, used to stabilise river banks and channels, buffering storm surges and wind. in Brisbane City Botanic Gardens, Australian native food and used for shields and boat building,, Verbenaceae
+Grey mangrove, (Avicennia marina), grey mangrove, occurs in intertidal zones on soft muds to sandy soils, up to 25 m high, large trunk with light grey finely fissured bark and a spreading leafy crown, oval pointed leaves and arranged opposite on the stems, small yellow flowers, many spongy pencil-like pneumatophores from the base of the trunk pale green flattened fruits, seeds germinate while attached to the tree, can withstand short periods of inundation by freshwater or hypersaline water, used to stabilise river banks and channels, buffering storm surges and wind. in Brisbane City Botanic Gardens, Australian native food and used for shields and boat building, Verbenaceae.

-Mangrove, (Avicennia officinalis), api api ludat, Indian mangrove, up to 15 m, yellow-green to brown-grey smooth bark with lenticels, thin pencil-like pneumatophore, aerial stilt roots, yellow bisexual flowers, mango-shaped yellow-green capsule containing one seed, in tidal swamps, folk medicine | anti-inflammatory alkaloids | Verbenaceae
+Mangrove, (Avicennia officinalis), api api ludat, Indian mangrove, up to 15 m, yellow-green to brown-grey smooth bark with lenticels, thin pencil-like pneumatophore, aerial stilt roots, yellow bisexual flowers, mango-shaped yellow-green capsule containing one seed, in tidal swamps, folk medicine | anti-inflammatory alkaloids | Verbenaceae.

 River mangrove, (Aegicerus corniculatum), in Brisbane City Botanic Gardens, small white flowers, understory to white mangrove, Queensland, Primulaceae

-Starfruit, (Averrhoa carambola), carambola, five corners, five fingers, belimbing manis, medium handsome tree, fruit star-shaped in cross-section, simple compound leaflets, arranged spirally around twigs, flowers small and lilac colour, large, yellow-orange, 5-ribbed used as, fresh, jelly, juice, preserves, fruit salads and fruit drinks, fruit contains high levels of oxalates so concentrated juice may cause renal failure, herbal medicine, to increase urine flow, stop bleeding, expel intestinal worms, prevent vomiting, treat many disorders, propagation from grafting, seeds, South India, Indonesia, Malayan region, Oxalidaceae
+Starfruit, (Averrhoa carambola), carambola, five corners, five fingers, belimbing manis, medium handsome tree, fruit star-shaped in cross-section, simple compound leaflets, arranged spirally around twigs, flowers small and lilac colour, large, yellow-orange, 5-ribbed used as, fresh, jelly, juice, preserves, fruit salads and fruit drinks, fruit contains high levels of oxalates so concentrated juice may cause renal failure, folk medicine, to increase urine flow, stop bleeding, expel intestinal worms, prevent vomiting, treat many disorders, propagation from grafting, seeds, South India, Indonesia, Malayan region, Oxalidaceae.

 Averrhoa carambola, Carambola, Daleys Fruit Trees

-Oat, (Avena sativa), oats, wild oat, red oat, oatstraw herb, annual grass | Avenacin A-1 and B-2
+Oat, (Avena sativa), oats, wild oat, red oat, oatstraw herb, annual grass | Avenacin A-1 and B-2 |

-| Avenanthramide A | Avenasterol | Nuatigenin | Spermidine | Victorin C | herbal medicine, edible grain, agar block on decapitated Avena coleoptile, source of plant growth hormone, oatstraw, (oat straw) as a herb is suitable for herbal infusion, used as a general tonic, Poaceae
+| Avenacoside A and B | Avenanthramide A | Avenasterol | Nuatigenin | Spermidine | Victorin C | folk medicine, edible grain, agar block on decapitated Avena coleoptile, source of plant growth hormone, oatstraw, (oat straw) as a herb is suitable for folk infusion, used as a general tonic, Poaceae.

 Dried herb is sold as oatstraw aerials.